Gen081/Autonomous-Machine-Learning/README.md

+After I run the Helm command in Terminal, the Zebrium UI should detect that logs have been received.
+The Zebrium pop-up will look something like this:

 ![](pics/zebrium-1st-log.png)

 **Zebrium is now install.**

-After a few minutes, the logs on the Zebrium UI should be viewable as below:
+After a few minutes, the logs should be viewable on Zebrium web UI.

 ![](pics/zebrium-scan.png)

 ![](pics/zebrium-scan1.png)